jovannil94/raffleFrontend/README.md

 All routes and params work with this front end raffle app and uses routes, passing down of props, uses react hooks, and is entirely functional with some error handling for the user.

 I have also tried to replicate a similar aesthetic to the example given, give more time I would have liked to create a UI and other strech goals I had in mind.
+I installed and used material UI to assist with elements within the app and to have an overall nice appeal.

+Dependencies installed: axios, react, react-dom, react-router-dom, material-ui/core, @material-ui/icons